Donald Gramm: Metropolitan Opera performances

 President John F. Kennedy and President Dr. Sarvepalli Radhakrishnan of India greet actors following a performance of Mozart’s “The Magic Flute” in the East Room of the White House.
 Donald Gramm (left) and John Reardon shaking hands with President John F. Kennedy.

 Gramm's Met Opera debut was on January 10, 1964, in the minor role of Truffaldino in Richard Straus's Ariadne auf Naxos.
 One of the most important roles Gramm performed during his career at the Met was Leporello in Mozart's Don Giovanni.
 He performed the part 24 times with the company between 1966 and 1981; of these only 5 were in New York, the remainder were on tour.
-He was otherwise, however, often confined to smaller parts.
 Roles performed in the 1964–65 season included the Maharajah in Menotti's The Last Savage (a part which rises to high F-sharp), Don Alfonso in Mozart's Così fan tutte, and the Doctor in Berg's Wozzeck; in the 1965–66 season, Count Waldner in Strauss's Arabella, Pedro in Offenbach's La Périchole, Geronte in Puccini's Manon Lescaut, and Leporello in Don Giovanni; in the 1966–67 season, Dr.Falke in Die Fledermaus; in the 1967–68 season, the Speaker in Mozart's Die Zauberflöte, Plunkett in Flotow's Martha, and again the Doctor in Wozzeck; and in the 1968–69 season, the Doctor in Wozzeck.
 He did not perform in the 1969–70 season.